 Cangqu Mani Zhuozhu (the giant six-character mantra), also known as Magic Princess Road, it is located in Zongsha Township.
 There is a legendary Magic Princess Road.
 According to legend, when Princess Wencheng passed by when she was married to the Tubo king of Songtsen Gampo, she used a horse whip to create a giant six-character mantra.
 Each character of the six-character mantra is about 100 meters high.
 Each font can hold 200 sheep.

 Zhagyab County is 182 kilometers long from east to west and 126 kilometers wide from north to south.
 With a total area of 8413 square kilometers, it is rich in natural resources.
 The minerals mainly include iron, copper, lead, coal mines, etc.

-The landform types in Zhagyab County consists of a plateau in the east and high mountains and deep valleys in the west that can be divided into high mountain and deep valley area, mountain plain area and hilly plateau area.
+The landform types in Zhagyab County consists of a plateau in east and high mountains and deep valleys in west that can be divided into high mountain and deep valley area, mountain plain area and hilly plateau area.

 -1), High mountains and deep valleys: Located in the western part of the county, including Jitang, Kagon, Chala, Xinka, Bari, Zesong and other townships, it accounts for 32% of the county’s total land area.
 The complex terrain leads to huge differences in climate, showing a clear vertical difference of weather.
 The shady slope is humid and the sunny slope is relatively dry.